MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/resource-accounts.md

 1. Select a resource account, and go to the **Details** panel.
 1. Follow the instructions in [Create and configure resource accounts for rooms and shared Teams devices](create-resource-account.md).

-Once you've configured the settings of the account and its mailbox, you can navigate to the "details" page and see that the status has been updated, under the **Status** label.
+Once you've configured the settings of the account and mailbox of a resource account, you can select the resource account to navigate to the page displaying its details.
+In this page, you can see that the status has been updated (to **No action needed**), under the **Status** label.

 :::image type="content" source="../media/status-updated-on-configuration-completion.png" alt-text="Screenshot that shows the updated status of a resource account whose settings and that of its mailbox has just been configured." lightbox="../media/status-updated-on-configuration-completion.png":::